borisdj/borisdj.github.io/_posts/2022-10-01-revolution-of-money.md

   - alternative to hierarchical structure ([Bitcoin killed the King](https://www.nfx.com/post/network-effects-bitcoin){:target="_blank"})
   - new model with internal checks and balances (wisdom of the crowd)
 * 16 New Global financial system (uniform metric for value)
-  - neutral form of money (not controlled by anyone)
+  - neutral form of money (not controlled by anyone) - value of neutrality
   - the New Operating System of the Economy
 * 17 Monetary / Economic energy
   - from [First Principles](https://fs.blog/first-principles/){:target="_blank"} Money is an exchange of energy (Econ 101)